Dish Soap Ingredients And Hidden Chemical Risks

 - Preservatives to prevent microbial growth in water based formulas

-These adjustments can improve cleaning performance.
-They can also introduce ingredients that raise health or environmental questions.
+These changes can improve performance.
+They can also increase exposure to ingredients that raise health or environmental questions.

-Sodium Lauryl Sulfate and the Chemistry Behind “50 Percent Less Scrubbing”
+Sodium Lauryl Sulfate and the Chemistry Behind Less Scrubbing

-In practical terms, it helps water spread across surfaces and emulsify fats.
+In practical terms, it helps grease detach and rinse away more easily.

 Key facts about SLS:

-- It is used in concentrations ranging from roughly 1 percent to 30 percent in household cleaning products.
+- Typically used at concentrations between about 1 percent and 30 percent in cleaning products

 The Preservative Problem in Liquid Dish Soap

-- It is widely used in soaps, detergents, and paints as an antimicrobial agent.
+- It is widely used as an antimicrobial in cleaning and personal care products

-- Dermatology studies have identified it as a frequent cause of contact dermatitis.
+- Dermatology clinics identify it as a frequent cause of contact dermatitis

-Over the past decade, dermatology clinics have reported a rise in allergic reactions linked to isothiazolinone preservatives.
-These reactions include itching, rash, and blistering in sensitive individuals.
+Over the past decade, reports of allergic reactions linked to isothiazolinones have increased.
+Symptoms include itching, rashes, and blistering in sensitive individuals.

 Ethanolamine Compounds and Nitrosamine Formation